 - Submitting a detailed sentencing memorandum

-- Advocating a fair/light sentence at your hearing
+- Advocating a fair and light sentence at your hearing

-- Whether your possessed a firearm in connection with your drug case
+- Whether you possess a firearm in connection with your drug case;

-- Your prior criminal history for violence or serious drug offense(s)
+- Your prior criminal history for violence or a serious drug offense(s);

 Who We Defend in Federal Court

 We have successfully defended our clients who unfortunately find themselves within the federal criminal system.
-Our clients include police officers, college professors, attorney’s, medical doctors, and military personnel.
-We strive to achieve noteworthy results for every client and expend the time and resources to ensure each client receives an effective defense.
+Our clients include police officers, college professors, attorneys, medical doctors, and military personnel.
+We strive to achieve noteworthy results for every client and spend the time and resources to ensure each client receives an effective defense.

 - Lying to Federal Agents